gingerbeardman/gingerbeardman.github.io/_posts/2022-10-03-playing-hanafuda-on-palm-os.md

 ---

-I recently found out that it's possible to play Palm OS in a web browser, using https://cloudpilot-emu.github.io which is optimised for use on iPhone and Android, so you can use old Palm apps and play old games on your smart phone!
+I recently found out that it's possible to run Palm OS in a web browser, using https://cloudpilot-emu.github.io which is optimised for use on iPhone and Android, so you can use old Palm apps and run old games and apps on your smart phone!

 ## Koi-Koi

 I play a lot of video game hanafuda and out of all platforms Palm OS has three of the most interesting games.
 To play these games I carry around either an old Palm OS device (Sony Clié PEG-SL10) or an Android phone (Galaxy Fame Lite S6790) that runs an old Palm OS emulator.

-So it's great news that Palm OS can now be played easily on modern devices.
+So it's great news that Palm OS Hanafuda games can now be played easily on modern devices.

 ![Keisuke Mitani's Koi-Koi running on Sony Clié PEG-SL10](/images/posts/palmos-hanafuda-real.jpg "Keisuke Mitani's Koi-Koi running on Sony Clié PEG-SL10")
 {:.tofigure}